Kenshiro-28/Sonic-The-Hedgehog-2-AI/README.md

-# Street Fighter II: Champion Edition AI
+# Sonic The Hedgehog 2 AI

 This is a Sonic The Hedgehog 2 artificial intelligence based on the T-Rex evolutionary neural network.
 It trains playing the game until it's unable to improve its best score.
 After completing the training, the program plays a last game rendering the game screen.